ictwise/notpp4/README.md

 - As a user of the website, I wish to have an intuitive navigation menu, so that I can quickly access different sections of the site
 - As a user of the website, I wish that design is responsive, so I can look at the page on different sizes of devices
-- As a user of the website, I wish to have the possibility to create comment on a post, so I can share an opinion about the post with other users
+- As a user of the website, I wish to be able to create comment on a post, so I can share an opinion about the post with other users
 - As a user of the website, I wish to be able to easily register for an account, so that I can have a personalized account and be able to view and update my profile
 - As a user of the website, I wish to be able to easily login or logout, so that I can access my personal account information and update them if needed
 - As a user of the website, I wish to be able to easily recover my password in case I forget it, so that I can recover access to my account